MehmetKaplan/react-native-animated-layout/README.md

 yarn add react-native-animated-layout
 ```

+Make sure [`reanimated`](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation/) is installed already, it is a peer dependency.
+If not installed, follow its instructions as stated [here](https://docs.swmansion.com/react-native-reanimated/docs/fundamentals/installation/).

 ## Usage

 In the below example 3 views are located in the screen depending on the layout.
 Width / Height ratio is used to identify the appropriate layout.